 The Vizio P Series Quantum 2021 is a great TV that replaces the Vizio P Series Quantum 2020.
 It improves in a few areas compared to its predecessor, but there are some disappointments for a high-end 4k TV.
-It's still plagued with bugs and issues, like 4k @ 120Hz signals from PCs only working by limiting the color depth and chroma subsampling, but those signals work without issues from the PS5 and Xbox Series X. It supports FreeSync variable refresh rate (VRR) technology, but even that is limited to 60Hz with a 4k resolution.
-In terms of picture quality, it has a VA panel with a fantastic native contrast ratio, so it displays deep blacks and the decent full-array local dimming feature improves it.
+It's still plagued with bugs and issues, like having issues with proper chroma 4:4:4 with 120Hz signals.
+It supports FreeSync variable refresh rate (VRR) technology to reduce screen tearing and has HDMI 2.1 bandwidth.
+In terms of picture quality, it has a VA panel with a fantastic native contrast ratio, so it displays deep blacks, and the decent full-array local dimming feature improves it.
 Even in well-lit rooms, it has amazing reflection handling and high peak brightness.
 Fans of 4k HDR movies should also enjoy it, but it's not so good for watching old movies on DVDs as it has trouble upscaling some lower-resolution content.

 The Vizio P Series is great for watching movies in dark rooms.
 It has a VA panel with a high native contrast that displays deep blacks, and it has a decent full-array local dimming feature to improve the contrast.
 It doesn't have trouble upscaling 1080p content like from Blu-rays, but we don't suggest using it for DVDs.
 Also, it removes judder from native 24p sources, but not via 60p or 60i sources.